AlexandreOrlg/Iasterisk/README.md

 * 💡 Based on GPT-3.5, therefore corrects 99% of mistakes.
 * 🌍 Works for all languages around the world.
 * 🇫🇷🇬🇧 The application is available in French and English.
+* ⚡️ Supports keyboard shortcuts for faster operations.

+Démo gif (The gif is heavy, it may take time to load) :
 [![Product Name Screen Shot][product-screenshot]](https://example.com)